 Summer Internships for Undergraduates

-You are an undergraduate student and are interested in summer research stay in our labs?
-Apply from December 1!
-The NCCR Bio-Inspired Materials offers opportunities for undergraduate students to be introduced to the research carried out within the Center and/or to specialize in the domain of soft materials.
+You are an undergraduate student interested in a summer research stay in our labs?
+Apply from December 1st!
+The NCCR Bio-Inspired Materials offers the opportunity for undergraduate students to be introduced to the research carried out within the Center and specialize in the domain of soft materials.

-Each year, the NCCR Bio-Inspired Materials offers up to 20 undergraduate students (from Switzerland and around the world) the opportunity to spend the summer participating in cutting-edge research within one of the Center research groups.
-The undergraduate students have not only the chance to get a glimpse of advanced research work and acquire hands-on work experience, but also to develop transferable skills and to network with professionals in their own field of interest.
+Each year, the NCCR Bio-Inspired Materials offers up to 25 undergraduate students (from Switzerland and around the world) the opportunity to spend the summer participating in cutting-edge research within one of the Center research groups at the University of Fribourg, the EPFL or the ETHZ.
+The undergraduate students have the chance to not only get a glimpse of advanced research work and acquire hands-on work experience, but also to develop transferable skills and to network with professionals in their own field of interest.

 What we offer